equs-ai/equs-credentials-sdk/docs/guidlines/logging.md

 `debug!()` macro from `tracing::debug` will be used for logging when:

-- Showing some useful variables/outcomes within the function:
+- Showing some useful variables/outcomes(end-user insensitive) within the function:
    ```rust
     debug!(?supported_cred_config_ids);
    ```